ICRI Committees

 • 210-A Verification of Epoxy Injection of Concrete Cracks

-Chair: Matt Sherman, Simpson, Gumpertz & Heger
+Chair: Matthew Sherman, Simpson, Gumpertz & Heger

 The revised document 210.1R, “Guide for Verifying Field Performance of Epoxy Injection of Concrete Cracks,” was published in January 2016.